North County Transit District: FLEX on-demand service

-COASTER Connection
+FLEX COASTER Connection

 On June 10, 2024, NCTD launched five new weekday-only FLEX routes, known as the COASTER Connection.
 These routes connect the COASTER's Sorrento Valley station with nearby destinations.
-Four of the routes replace the MTS's Sorrento Valley COASTER Connection (SVCC) routes, while a fifth (route 471) is a newly established route.
+Four of the routes replaced the MTS's Sorrento Valley COASTER Connection (SVCC) routes, while a fifth (route 471) was a newly established route.
+However, Routes 471, 472, and 478 were eliminated in February 2026 due to not meeting the NCTD Service Design Guidelines.